 Corneal Transplant Techniques

 At the CLEI Center for Keratoconus, we offer all modalities of a cornea transplant, including full-thickness transplants, partial-thickness transplants (DALK), and laser-assisted modalities.
-Generally, for our KC patients, we prefer the newer femtosecond laser-assisted procedures (IEK, LACT) for many of our patients.
+Generally, for our keratoconus patients, we prefer the newer femtosecond laser-assisted procedures (IEK, LACT) for many of our patients.

 With subspecialty fellowship training in corneal surgery and years of transplantation experience, the CLEI team works to give you the best possible option for your surgery and visual outcome.
 The overall success rate of a corneal transplant is very high using modern eye banking and surgical techniques.